OpenEvalProject/evals/manuscripts/elife-46454/v1/manuscript.md

 Next we analyzed the role of the predicted nuclease domain (domain 2) in spore-killing activity.
 We generated a plasmid with a point mutant that affects the predicted catalytic core lysine residue (K240A).
 Introduction of this point mutation in the Spok3(1--490) allele abolished its killing activity in transformation assays (Figure 6—source data 1), suggesting that the predicted nuclease domain is required for killing activity.
 The Spok3 K240A mutant was then inserted at the PaPKS1 locus and the resulting knock-in strain was crossed with a ΔSpok2 strain (in order to assay killing) and to a Spok3::PaPKS1d strain (to assay resistance) (Figure 4—figure supplement 2M and N).
 In the cross to ΔSpok2, no killing was observed: the majority of the asci were four-spored with two white and two black spores (308/379, 81.2%), indicating that the K240A mutation abolishes the spore-killing activity of Spok3.
 In the Spok3 K240D::PaPKS1 x Spok3::PaPKS1d cross, no killing was observed: the majority of the asci were four-spored with two white and two black spores (268/308, 87%).
 These crosses indicate that the Spok3 K240A allele has no killing ability but has retained resistance.
 Grognet et al. (2014) reported that strain A bears a mutant allele of Spok2 that has affected killing ability but retains resistance.
 The mutations in that allele fall within a conserved region of the predicted nuclease domain (Figure 6) and map on predicted structural models in close vicinity to the catalytic lysine residue (K240 in SPOK3) and the other catalytic residues (Figure 6—figure supplement 2).
 Hence, the properties of the Spok2 allele of strain A provide independent evidence that the nuclease domain of SPOK proteins is involved in killing activity but dispensable for resistance.

-## Phylogenetic distribution of Spok genes
+### Phylogenetic distribution of Spok genes

 A BLAST search for closely related homologs of the Spok genes across fungi revealed an uneven distribution of related proteins among taxa.
 Among the available genomes from the Sordariales, we did not find any protein-coding sequences in addition to our newly described Spok genes of Podospora.
 By contrast, we found protein-coding sequences with high similarity across other orders of the Sordariomycetes, namely the Xylariales, Glomerellales and Hypocreales, as well as in one species of the Eurotiomycetes, Polytolypa hystricis (Poh; Figure 7).

 ![Figure 7.](https://cdn.elifesciences.org/articles/46454/elife-46454-fig7-v1.jpg)

-**Figure 7.:** Podospora SPOKs and closely related homologs do not follow the species tree.(Left) A maximum likelihood phylogeny of the fungal isolates that harbor Spok homologs that are closely related to those of Podospora recovered the groupings that are expected on the basis of fungal taxonomic classification (colored boxes and tip labels).
+**Figure 7.:** (Left) A maximum likelihood phylogeny of the fungal isolates that harbor Spok homologs that are closely related to those of Podospora recovered the groupings that are expected on the basis of fungal taxonomic classification (colored boxes and tip labels).
 The tree was produced using the aligned protein sequence of 288 single-copy orthologs.
 (Right) A maximum likelihood phylogeny of the SPOK proteins themselves with colors matching the taxonomy in the tree to the left.
 Two main clades can be distinguished (I and II), and their presence is mapped to each genome in the species phylogeny.
 Putative pseudogenes are marked with a Ψ symbol.
 The Fs_82228 protein (in dark purple text) has been demonstrated to exhibit some spore-killing characteristics in a P. anserina strain.
 Rooting of the species tree was based on the split between Classes, whereas the SPOK phylogeny was rooted on the basis of the broader alignment generated for the protein-domain predictions.
 Bootstrap support values higher than 70 are shown above branches, which are proportional to the scale bar (substitutions per site).
-SPOK tip labels follow the convention of fungal isolate code (bold) and locus name (see Figure 7—source data 1 for full species names and genomes).10.7554/eLife.46454.032Figure 7—source data 1.Figure 7.
+SPOK tip labels follow the convention of fungal isolate code (bold) and locus name (see Figure 7—source data 1 for full species names and genomes).

 We used maximum likelihood analyses to construct phylogenies of the SPOK sequences and of an orthologous gene set of the strains for which we retrieved hits in the BLAST search (Figure 7).
 These phylogenies reveal two notable patterns.
 First, the SPOK phylogeny shows a high degree of incongruence with the species phylogeny.
 Moreover, the SPOK phylogeny can be robustly divided into two clades: Clade I and II.
 Clade I contains the Fs_82228 sequence from Fusarium solani (old name Nectria haematococca).
 This sequence was previously introduced into P. anserina, and the genetically modified strain produced empty asci when mated to a naïve strain, suggesting that it has a killing action (Grognet et al., 2014).
 Clade II contains the Podospora Spok homologs.
 The sequences from the two clades are disparately distributed in the species phylogeny.
 The second notable pattern is the distribution of the SPOK sequences within the genomes.
 The sequences in Clade I are present in single copies in each strain, except for Fusarium oxysporum f. sp. pisi (Fop), suggesting that they are all orthologs.
 By contrast, many of the sequences in Clade II are present in multiple copies in each genome.
 It is particularly interesting to note how many Spok homologs from Clade II are present across strains of F. oxysporum (Fo) and the number of copies that are found in each genome.
 Several of the duplicate Spok homologs are present on the lineage-specific chromosomes of Fusarium that are often associated with pathogenicity (Armitage et al., 2018).
 Beauveria bassiana (Bb) also shows a high degree of variability in homolog content among the four strains that have homologs, indicating that the homologs are polymorphic in this species.
 The insect pathogen Metarhizium rileyi (Mr) shows an interesting pattern in that it possesses four divergent homologs, which is in stark contrast to many of the other species(including Podospora) that have multiple, though nearly identical, copies.
 The Clade II Spok homologs also appear to diversify within each strain or species in much the same way as the Spok genes do in Podospora, with variable lengths of the coil-coil repeat region and frameshift mutations near the 3′ end that relocate the stop codon.
 A few of the sequences may also represent pseudogenes, as evidenced by premature stop codons and/or frameshifts, although these features might also be the result of unidentified introns (Figure 7).